msavvop/filetool/README.md

 and you can restore the system or your data if something unexpected occurs.

 It can be compiled with Qt in Windows or Linux.
-It works ok in both operating systems
+It works ok in both operating systems.

+Since the program is far from complete,
+## I strongly encourage you to read also the changes.md file
+so that you know it's current state, what is implemented and what is not, known bugs, etc. For example "delete" is working fine but this command is permanent like "rm -rf" in Unix, except that it asks for a confirmation at the beginning.
+If you delete something it is permanently lost and you cannot "undo" it.
+I plan to implement the "recycle" command that sends the files to the recycle bin but it is not implemented yet.
+So, be careful with what you delete, and that is one of the reasons I adviced you do have a backup of your system before you run this program.